-Speedstack's Navigator works from a master stack comprising the full set of materials used in the final stackup and documents each rigid and flex-rigid section with as many "sub-stacks" as needed for the design.
+The master stack is effectively a "bill of materials" stack and contains all the materials used in all sub-stacks; i.e., the master stack contains the full set of materials used in the final stackup and documents each rigid and flex-rigid section with as many "sub-stacks" as needed for the design.
 There are no limits to the number of sub-stacks or layer count of the total build.